Muslim, Buddhist mob violence threatens new Myanmar image

 "Vengeance and anarchy" could spread beyond Rakhine State and jeopardise the country's transition to democracy, Thein Sein warned in a hastily arranged televised address on Sunday.

-About 100 Rohingyas tried to flee the violence by boat into Bangladesh but were pushed back on Monday morning, said a Bangladesh border commander.
-"We have stepped up vigilance and will stop anyone trying to come across the border," he said.

-That followed about five boatloads carrying about 200 Rohingyas who were pushed back out to sea on Sunday, said Anwar Hossain, a major with Bangladesh's border guard.

-Rohingya activists have long demanded recognition in Myanmar as an indigenous ethnic group with full citizenship by birthright, claiming a centuries-old lineage in Rakhine.
-But the government regards them as illegal immigrants from Bangladesh and denies them citizenship.
+Rohingya activists have long demanded recognition as an indigenous ethnic group with full citizenship by birthright, claiming a centuries-old lineage in Rakhine.
+But the government regards them as illegal immigrants from neighbouring Bangladesh and denies them citizenship.

 In recent days, they have been described as "invaders" or "terrorists" by some Burmese using their newfound freedom of expression and easier access to the Internet to vent their anger on social networking sites and express anti-Rohingya sentiments that have simmered for decades.